sparkflows/sparkflows-docs/docs/tutorials/languages/sql.rst

     select current_date as date, current_timestamp as timestamp, date_add(current_date , 5) as addtodate,
     date_sub(current_date , 5) as subtractfromdate from fire_temp_table

-Example 6: Using CONCATENATE function
+Example 6: Using CONCATENATE Function
 =========

 ::